fluidself/fluidself.org/_books/business/liars-poker.md

 The only thing history teaches us, a wise man once said, is that history doesn't teach us anything.

-<blockquote>I don't do favours.
+> I don't do favours.
 I accumulate debts.
-– Ancient Sicilian motto</blockquote>
+> &mdash; Ancient Sicilian motto

 That was how a Salomon bond trader thought: he forgot whatever it was that he wanted to do for a minute and put his finger on the pulse of the market.
 If the market felt fidgety, if people were scared or desperate, he herded them like sheep into a corner, then made them pay for their uncertainty.
 He sat on the market until it puked gold coins.
 Then he worried about what he wanted to do.